lspector/Clojush/README.txt

             versions that do and don't use error scaling.
           - Made minor changes to the korns_regression_p12 example.
 20110526: - Enforce size limits on zipper manipulation results.
+20110607: - Added overlap utility function, overlap-demo (which just prints
+            some examples to show how overlap works), and code_overlap instruction.
+Overlap can be applied to any two (possibly nested) things and it returns a number between 0 (meaning no overlap) and 1 (meaning exact match).
+The overlap utility function returns a ratio, but the code_overlap instruction pushes a float.
+          - Removed complex number support from 20110505.
+There were previous reports of problems and I've noticed problems from the fact that (apply + ()) => zero (as opposed to 0) in the clojush namespace defined by the code as revised for complex number support.
+If someone knows how to re-introduce complex number support without such problems then please let me know.

 ACKNOWLEDGEMENTS